The need to face endemic risk

 These continuing weather conditions make risk management measures critical.
 This includes securing adequate insurance coverage through government programs or private markets; farmers may have to consider parametric coverage for crops that are otherwise uninsurable.

-Working with brokers to develop catastrophe (CAT) modelling capabilities can help secure insurance, helping show underwriters just how vulnerable a farm is to extreme weather.
+Working with brokers to develop catastrophe (CAT) modeling capabilities can help secure insurance, helping show underwriters just how vulnerable a farm is to extreme weather.

 For food processors, it's incumbent upon them to secure adequate supplies in the face of weather catastrophes, requiring stronger supply chains, alternate materials sourcing and proper insurance to guard against shortages.